 Unblu can blur the background of video call streams.
 The feature is enabled by default.
 To disable the feature for your account, set com.unblu.messenger.videoBackgroundReplacementEnabled to

-You can specify how video background blur should work differently for different conversation templates:
+You can specify how the video background blur feature should work for different conversation templates:

-You specify which types of conversation participant the Blur background button is available to with the configuration property com.unblu.conversation.call.enableVideoBackgroundReplacement.
+Set the types of participant the Blur background button is available to with the configuration property com.unblu.conversation.call.enableVideoBackgroundReplacement.

-You can also specify that the background should be blurred automatically for different types of participant with the configuration property com.unblu.conversation.call.startWithVideoBackgroundReplacementEnabled.
+You can automatically blur the background for different types of participant with the configuration property com.unblu.conversation.call.startWithVideoBackgroundReplacementEnabled.